-The second-largest carmaker in India, Hyundai Motor India Ltd on Wednesday achieved 10 million car production at its plant near here.
+On Wednesday, the second-largest carmaker in India, Hyundai Motor India Ltd, achieved 10 million car production at its plant near here.

-While the small car Santro was the first model that was rolled out of the plant about 25 years ago, it was the company’s latest model Alcazar that came out of the assembly lines as the magical 10 millionth car.
+While the small car Santro was the first model rolled out of the plant about 25 years ago, the company’s latest model, Alcazar, came out of the assembly lines as the magical 10 millionth car.

 As the country’s largest exporter of automobiles, Hyundai Motor surpassed the three million vehicle export milestone in early 2020, exporting to 88 countries and recorded multiple export milestones over the years – 5 lakh exports in March 2008, 10 lakh exports in February 2010, 20 lakh exports in March 2014.

 Last fiscal, the company shipped out 1,04,342 units.